mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

       - Defines how often the GTID cache will be refreshed.
 Set seconds, e.g. 5.
     - `refresh_when_increases_by`
       - In addition to the time based refresh, the GTID cache can also be refreshed based on the number of transactions that happened since the last refresh.
 Set in number of transactions, e.g. 500.
+- `responseCache`
+    - Global options for the REST endpoint response cache, which keeps an in-memory cache of responses to GET requests on tables, views, procedures and functions.
+To enable caching of an endpoint, you must also set the `cache_ttl` option for each object to be cached.
+    - `maxCacheSize`
+        - Maximum size of the cache.
+Default is 1M.
+- `fileCache`
+    - Global options for the static file data cache, which keeps an in-memory cache of responses to GET requests on content set files.
+    - `maxCacheSize`
+        - Maximum size of the cache.
+Default is 1M.
 - `defaultStaticContent`
   - Allows the definition of static content for the root path `/` that will be returned for file paths matching the given JSON keys.
 A JSON key `index.html` will be  served as `/index.html` by the MySQL Router.
 The file content needs to be Base64 encoded.
 If the same JSON key is used for `defaultStaticContent` as well as for `defaultRedirects`, the redirect is prioritized.
 - `defaultRedirects`